Elementary and Early Childhood Education, B.S.

 Entrance to Major

-Baccalaureate degree candidates must meet the following requirements 1-3 by the end of their third semester:
+Baccalaureate degree candidates must meet the following requirements to participate in the Entrance-to-Major process.

 1. A minimum cumulative grade point average of 3.00.

-3. Completion of a core of Education courses specified by the certification program.
+5. Completion of courses specified by the certification program.

 Degree Requirements

-For the Bachelor of Science degree in Elementary & Early Childhood Education PK-4, a minimum of 127 credits is required:
+For the Bachelor of Science degree in Elementary & Early Childhood Education, a minimum of 124 credits is required:

 Requirement Credits